WalterUnterberger/Toori-Legal/README.md

-# Toori — Privacy Policy
+# Toori — Legal & Compliance Information

-This repository hosts the official **Privacy Policy** for the **Toori** mobile application.
+This repository hosts the official public legal, privacy, account management, and licensed data information for the **Toori** mobile application.

-**Toori** is an educational Android application designed to support the learning of Japanese.
-The Privacy Policy explains how user information is collected, used, stored, and protected when using the application.
+**Toori** is an educational Android application designed to support Japanese language learning.

-This repository exists solely to provide a publicly accessible privacy policy required for distribution of the app through the Google Play Store and to ensure transparency regarding data handling practices.
+This repository exists to provide transparent public access to legal and compliance documentation required for app distribution, user transparency, and third-party license obligations.

 ---